Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ### Strange behaviour to fix

-- ✅    Unclickable buttons (<button> element was not correctly placed)
+- ✅    Unclickable buttons (button element was not correctly placed)
-- ✅    Broken route for /process/<pid> (Blueprint for DLL link was not correctly called in template)
+- ✅    Broken route for /process/pid (Blueprint for DLL link was not correctly called in template)
 - ✅    CSS not linked correctly for /process/<pid> route (Unorthodox use of {extends})